P-p-H-d/mlib/README.md

 ##### name\_t name\_init\_new(void)

 Allocate a new object, initialize it and return an initialized shared pointer to it.
 The used allocation function is the NEW operator.

-This function is created only if the INIT method is defined in the oplist and if the NEW method has not been disabled in the oplist.
+This method is only created only if the INIT & NEW methods are provided and not disabled.

 ##### name\_t name\_init\_once(type *object)